murilobnt/foxer/README.md

-**It uses [SFML](https://www.sfml-dev.org) and supports [Tiled](https://www.mapeditor.org/) orthogonal maps!** For Tiled, you just need to export (save) everything it creates (tilesets and tilemaps) in JSON and Foxer can understand it into a visual and collidable level.
+**It uses [SFML](https://www.sfml-dev.org) and supports [Tiled](https://www.mapeditor.org/) orthogonal maps!** For Tiled, you just need to export (save) everything it creates (tilesets and tilemaps) in JSON and Foxer can translate it into a visual, collidable and playable level.

 ![Code Example](.github/assets/readme/code_example.png)